Are you wondering how to make a small kitchen look bigger—as in your small kitchen?

 Choose Lighter Colors

 Lighter colors, especially white, give the illusion of a bigger space.
-This is because light colors are much more reflective than dark colors, which will make a kitchen look bigger and brighter, not to mention, give it a more natural and airy feel.
+This is because light colors are much more reflective than dark colors.
+They tend to make a kitchen look bigger and brighter.
+They may even give it a more natural and airy feel.

 When it comes to light colors you’re not only limited to white.
 Pale blues, yellows, and greens work just as well.
 It also doesn’t mean you can’t have dark-colored kitchen appliances—although we wouldn’t suggest going overboard with contrast.
 (We’ll talk more about that in a bit!)

 Depending on the pattern, lines can stretch your kitchen out horizontally or even vertically.
-You can create these line patterns using your cabinetry, tiling, flooring, and even the rest of your decor to make a tiny kitchen look bigger.
+You can create these line patterns using your cabinetry, tiling, and flooring.
+You may even use the rest of your decor to make a tiny kitchen look bigger.

 For example, the addition of a kitchen island and subway tile lines can give your kitchen the illusion of being much taller and longer.